 - Virtual wine tastings

-- Drip-irrigation system
+- Drip irrigation system

-Go to Tinhorn Creek’s website for more details.
+Visit Tinhorn Creek’s website for more details.